 Veronica Rodriguez-Blanco has published articles in leading journals on the nature of law, legal positivism, legal methodology and legal objectivity.
 Her forthcoming book Law and Authority Under the Guise of the Good (August 2014) argues that law is an actuality of our practical reasoning powers.
 The book shows that an understanding of the nature of legal normativity involves an understanding of the nature and structure of practical reason in the context of the law.
 Using the philosophies of action enshrined in the works of Aristotle, Thomas Aquinas and Elisabeth Anscombe, the study explains practical reason as diachronic future-directed intention in action and argues that this conception illuminates the structure of practical reason of the legal rules’s addresees.
 The account is comprehensive and enables us to distinguish authoritative and normative legal rules in just and good legal systems from ‘apparent’ authoritative and normative legal rules of evil legal systems.
 At the heart of the book is the methodological view of a ‘practical turn’ to elucidate the nature of legal normativity and authority.

 Veronica's future research focuses on omissions and responsibility in the context of the law.
 She argues that omissions and causation are fully normative and therefore cannot be reduced to mental states, expectations or socially contructed entities.

 Further details can be found in my personal webpage: http://www.rodriguez-blancoswebsite.yolasite.com/

-Alternatively, you can contact me by e-mail (email@example.com) and arrange an appointment.
+Alternatively, please contact me by e-mail (email@example.com) to arrange an appointment.

 LLB (Catholic University, Caracas-Venezuela)